“Nothing is enough for the man to whom enough is too little.” – Epicurus

 Ultimately, I strive to have a sense of purpose that far exceeds the worth of my possessions.
 I hope to have a sense of responsibility for my presence on this planet and an understanding of how my choices impact the global community I am a part of.

-In the eyes of the Pachamama Alliance, changing the dream of the modern world requires an engagement of people everywhere in transformational conversations and experiences consistent with the need to create an environmentally sustainable, spiritually fulfilling, socially just human presence on this planet.
-A shift in consciousness has the ability to galvanize the human family to this end by transforming the systems and structures that separate us and to transform our relationships with ourselves, with one another and with the natural world.
+Shifting collective consciousness requires an engagement of people everywhere in transformational conversations and experiences consistent with the need to create an environmentally sustainable, spiritually fulfilling, socially just human presence on this planet.
+A shift in consciousness has the ability to galvanize the human family to this end by transforming the systems and structures that separate us and to transform our relationships with ourselves, with one another, and with the natural world.

-As Freddy suggests, reevaluating our measure of success and happiness is an important step in the direction of critical understanding and happiness, but there are other things we can do in order to realize a new dream for the modern world.
+As Freddy suggests, reevaluating our measure of success and happiness is an important step in the direction of critical understanding and happiness.